Surrey County Council carries out grass cutting in Tandridge and Mole Valley.

 To meet our grass cutting standards we cut grass as follows;

-- in urban areas (built-up areas, generally within a 30 or 40 mph speed limit) we normally cut the grass at least seven times between March and October.
+- in urban areas (built-up areas, generally within a 30 or 40 mph speed limit) we normally cut the grass at least four times between March and October.

-- in rural areas we'll normally cut the grass at least three during that time apart from the sightlines at junctions which we cut as often as necessary for safety.
+- in rural areas we'll normally cut the grass at least twice during that time apart from the sightlines at junctions which we cut as often as necessary for safety.

-- We aim to spray weeds a minimum of 3 times through out the year.
+- We aim to spray weeds once during the year.

 In addition to this, your local borough or parish council may pay for us to make extra cuts.